vladigleba/vladigleba.github.io/posts/basics/heaven.md

 > But they that wait upon the LORD shall renew their strength; they shall *mount up with wings as eagles*; they shall *run, and not be weary; and they shall walk, and not faint*.
 {% ct 'Isaiah 40:31' %}

-> And there shall *in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie*: but they which are written in the Lamb's book of life.
+> And there shall *in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie*: but they which are written in the Lamb’s book of life.
 {% ct 'Revelation 21:27' %}

 > *Violence shall no more be heard in thy land, wasting nor destruction within thy borders*; but thou shalt call thy walls Salvation, and thy gates Praise.
 The sun shall be no more thy light by day; neither for brightness shall the moon give light unto thee: but *the LORD shall be unto thee an everlasting light*, and thy God thy glory.
 Thy sun shall no more go down; neither shall thy moon withdraw itself: for the LORD shall be thine everlasting light, and the days of thy mourning shall be ended. *Thy people also shall be all righteous*: they shall inherit the land for ever, the branch of my planting, the work of my hands, that I may be glorified.